patrikulus/copilot-studio-workshop/copilot-demo.md

 ---

 ## ⚙️ 3.
-Create Power Automate Flow: Create GitHub Issue
+Create Power Automate Flows

 Click **Flows** on the left sidebar, then **+ New agent flow** for each use case.
 After creating each flow you need to Save a draft, then rename it in Overview tab (they got "Untitled" name by default) and publish it.